nicobao/personal-notebook/004_choosing_api_tech.md

 _TL;DR:_ GraphQL is an interesting option for large-scale applications that have to deal with a large amount of microservices (hint: 99% of us are not in this situation).
 And even for such organizations - I doubt its usefulness.
 Some of the problems REST has that GraphQL solves are already solved by OpenAPI - but without the problems that GraphQL brings to the table (and they are numerous).
 In general I understand the initial appeal, but after diving in I am convinced that GraphQL is a false good idea that can be very costly in the long run.

-Much of the analysis comes from [this video](https://www.youtube.com/watch?v=S1wQ0WvJK64) which I mostly agree with (for the things I experienced personally, but many if the rest makes sense too).
+Much of the analysis comes from [this video](https://www.youtube.com/watch?v=S1wQ0WvJK64) which I mostly agree with (for the things I experienced personally, but many of the rest makes sense too).
 His views seem to be shared by many people in the community.
-I only disagree when he says static typing and schema discovery is the #1 attribute GraphQL solves over REST.
-OpenAPI and its ecosystem of mature tools bring all of that to REST already.
+I only disagree when he says static typing and schema discovery is the #1 attribute GraphQL solves over REST: OpenAPI and its ecosystem of mature tools bring all of that to REST already!

 #### What is GraphQL?